Agile Project Management (AgilePM®) Foundation & Practitioner training course (London)

 The Agile Project Management Practitioner exam takes place in the afternoon of the last day.
 It is a 2.5 hour exam and consists of 80 questions.
 The pass mark is 50% (i.e. 40 marks or more).

-There is no pre-course reading for this course, but homework of 2 hours will be set each evening.
+There is 1-hour pre-course reading for this course, and homework of 2 hours will be set each evening.
 The course starts at 9:30am and finishes at 5pm each day.

 Agile Project Management Practitioner exam pre-requisites: